dtekcth/data101/src/beginner/cli/index.md

 ## Installation

 {{.windows}}
 To get started on Windows you have to install WSL, if you have followed the instructions from [Getting started](../../getting_started.md) then you should already have it.
-Otherwise, go back and install it now.
+Otherwise, go back to that page and install it now.

 > Windows also provides the native `PowerShell` and `cmd.exe` utilities.
 These work very differently from most other shells and are not used as often in the industry.
 Therefore we have decided not to focus on them in this book.